 Interesting Facts and Conservation: Loggerhead Shrikes are songbirds that act like raptors.
 Some of their prey is noxious or large so they will often impale it on barbed wire or thorns to incapacitate it before eating it, earning them the nickname 'The Butcher Bird'.
 They can carry prey that is the same size as themselves and feed mainly on rodents and insects, particularly grasshoppers.
 A parent will feed a grasshopper to its young every four minutes on average.
 We have lost over 50% of their population in Canada since 1970.
 If restoring riparian areas, consider using native species like hawthorn and buffaloberry.
-Keeping native prairie intact and only using insecticides when economic thresholds are met will help keep these unique birds from disappearing from the prairies.
-Description: Meadowlarks have a striking yellow front with a characteristic black 'V' on the chest and a long pointed beak.
-They resemble something like a small winged football in flight.
-Their clear and cheery song, ringing across the pastures, is a familiar part of a prairie summer.
-Meadowlarks can be inconspicuous, and are most easily seen when they are perched and singing.
+Keeping native prairie intact and limiting or eliminating the use of insecticides will help keep these unique birds from disappearing from the prairies.